CirclesUBI/whitepaper/README.md

 ![Trust limits](https://raw.githubusercontent.com/CirclesUBI/whitepaper/master/assets/diagram_4.png)

 In the example above, Alice needs a way to acknowledge that BobCoin is real money, while limiting her exposure to it while Bob is still new.
 Circles achieves this with Trust Limits.
 When you create a trust relationship in Circles, you have the option to include the maximum amount of your total coins you are willing to hold in another user’s currency.
-A trust limit is expressed as a percentage..
+A trust limit is expressed as a percentage.
 With trust limits, Alice is able to help Bob integrate into the system in a more controlled way:

 ```
 25 people trust AliceCoin